petartotev/PT_Demo_NET_Kubernetes/README.md

 ## Using Helm Chart with HPA (CPU)

-0. Reset the Kubernetes Cluster by following the instructions in the [Teardown section](#teardown)
+0. Reset the Kubernetes Cluster by following the instructions in the [Teardown](#teardown) section.

-1. Apply `components.yaml` configuration created in the [HPA section](#add-horizontal-pod-autoscaling-hpa):
+1. Apply `components.yaml` configuration created in the [HPA](#add-horizontal-pod-autoscaling-hpa) section:

 ```
 kubectl apply -f ./k8s/components.yaml